ecuber/scrambler/.github/CONTRIBUTING.md

 Save the token somewhere, you'll need it in a moment.

 ## MongoDB
 Scrambler runs on MongoDB, and as such you will need to create a mongodb database to develop from.
+You may pick either the local installation or the remote alternative, either one works.

 ### Local installation